Install Wim: How to Add Packages to Windows image Using the DISM Tool

 Processing 1 of 1 - Adding package Microsoft-Windows-TabletPCMath-Package~31bf3856ad364e35~amd64~~.cab [==========================100.0%==========================] The operation completed successfully.

-Now that the packages have been added successfully, you will have to save (commit) the changes made to the wim file as shown below.
+After successfully adding the packages, save (commit) the changes to the WIM file as demonstrated below.
 This will unmount and save the newest state.
 For more on these commands, see the Microsoft documentation.

 dism /unmount-wim /mountdir:G:\Path-to-the-mount-file\MountZ /commit